AtlasShrugz/PlagueMinis/README.md

 Regardless, with this update, I added a link back to the home/index page, all you have to do is click on the Image of Brain, and he'll take you back.
 I also added a little bit to the community tab, as well as cleaned some stuff up.

 Also!
-Please look at the updated variant, as that is the one that is most recent!
+Please look at the final variant, as that is the one that is most recent!

  Thanks for your patience, best regards, Avery.